sourcecred/docs/docs/beta/grain.md

 specific contribution.
 Boosting acts as a way of helping to set the project’s values and priorities, and gives the Booster an increased say in the direction of the project.
-When you use Grain for Boosting, you get a share of the Cred for whatever you are Boosting, which in turn will earn you future Grain.
+When you use Grain for Boosting, you get a share of the Cred for whatever you are Boosting, which will in turn earn you future Grain.

-Projects can choose to issue their Grain as a cryptocurrency or token, for example by issuing Grain as an ERC-20 token on Ethereum.
+Projects can choose to issue their Grain as a cryptocurrency or token, sucha as by issuing Grain as an ERC-20 token on Ethereum.
 This allows Grain to be a conduit with which a project can pay or financially reward participants.

 Note that Grain does not _have_ to be tied to any actual monetary concept, such as cryptocurrency.
 A SourceCred project can name it “Points” and use it solely as a scoring system in addition to Cred values.

-## How you earn Grain

-Grain is created during what we call “Harvests.”
-A Harvest is a two-step process in which the Cred is recomputed (so scores are as fresh as possible), and Grain is then distributed based on those Cred scores.

-By default, projects re-compute Cred every 6 hours, but only distribute Grain once a week: on Sunday morning, UTC time.
-Thus, the project has a full harvest only once per week.

 #### Grain Distribution Policies

+Grain distribution is a two-step process in which the Cred is recomputed (so scores are as fresh as possible), and Grain is then distributed based on those Cred scores.

 SourceCred currently has two policies for how a project distributes Grain: